-Services Your Plan Generally Does NOT Cover (Che ck your policy or plan document for more information tion and a list of any other excluded services .)
-Cosmetic surgery Infertility treatment Private-duty nursing Habilitation services Long-term care Weight loss programs Other Covered Services (Limitations may apply to the nese services.
+- Private-duty nursing - Weight loss programs

+Other Covered Services (Limitations may apply to these services.
 This isn't a complete list.
-Please see e your plan document.)
-Acupuncture (up to \$35/visit and 20 visits per calendar year) Bariatric surgery (with precertification) Chiropractic care (Employee and spouse only.
-Up to \$25/visit up to 20 visits per calendar year) Dental care (Adult) (up to \$2,500 for Contract and \$2,000 for Non-Contract per calendar year) Hearing aids (limited to \$800/ear in any 3-year period) Non-emergency care when traveling outside the U.S. Routine eye care (Adult) (under separate vision plan) Routine foot care
+Please see your plan document.)

+- Acupuncture (up to \$35/visit and 20 visits per calendar year) - Bariatric surgery (with precertification) - Chiropractic care (Employee and spouse only.
+Up to \$25/visit up to 20 visits per calendar year) - Dental care (Adult) (up to \$2,500 for Contract and \$2,000 for Non-Contract per calendar year) - Hearing aids (limited to \$800/ear in any 3-year period) - Non-emergency care when traveling outside the U.S. - Routine eye care (Adult) (under separate vision plan) - Routine foot care